Epicodus-Curriculum/intro-full-stack/4j_classwork_practice_recreate_a_site_with_bootstrap.md

 ### Wikipedia Rebuild

-Now let’s use Bootstrap to rebuild the [Wikipedia homepage](https://en.wikipedia.org).
+Now let's use Bootstrap to rebuild the [Wikipedia homepage](https://en.wikipedia.org).
 Use divs, spans, classes, floats, etc to style the page exactly as it appears in your browser.
 Feel free to use placeholder text and images in your project.

 ![Wikipedia homepage](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/INTRO/week1-html-css/wikipedia.png)